-I’m starting to crack open my journals to find the things I know I want to share with you and it is reminding me of so many things I haven’t thought about in quite a while.
+I’m starting to crack open my journals to find the things I know I want to share and it is reminding me of so many things I haven’t thought about in quite a while.
 They don’t cut me like they did in the past but it is quite the experience to find them now and realize how so many of these things I’ve carried so heavily in my past seem like distant memories as I read about them.
 I am certain I will always have the scars and some of them will itch once in a while but I am feeling my load lightened as I unpack these boxes of hurt and shame within me, process their contents and then leave them behind.

 As you travel along on your journey, be sure not to box things up and carry them forward with you.
 It is so easy to do this; to suppress the pain, anger shame and other negative emotions and just carry on.
 But when we do, we carry them with us and each box we gather and carry becomes a weight that makes the steep parts of the paths in front of us that much harder.
 I’ve found that many of the oldest boxes that I’ve discovered buried the deepest within me and have always felt so big and heavy because I was a child when I boxed them up.
 So I’ve carried this child size pain and shame so heavily within me for most of my life.
 Oh the energy I’ve wasted working through life itself with this extra weight on me that could have been unpacked and resolved so much sooner.

 In following this analogy of boxes, there is a box of hurt, shame and confusion that I have carried since childhood that has never become buried because I’ve been adding to it fairly regularly for most of my life right up until recently.
 This box is my “Taylor family” box – a box representing my mom’s very large, very loud and very dysfunctional extended family.
 My Grandma Taylor died only three months ago and with her death I consider myself no longer in any way related to the family.
 But I get ahead of myself.
-Let me give you the full story so that I may unpack this big heavy box and you’ll understand another building block in my foundation; it being so fundamental not only from the impact on my life but in its impact on my mom’s in making her the mother she was to me.
+Let me give you the full story so that I may unpack this big heavy box and you’ll understand another building block in my foundation; it being so fundamental not only from the impact on my life but in its impact on my mom’s life in making her the mother she was to me.

 My Grandpa Taylor was one of several brothers born into a poor family in a rural county seat smack dab in the center of the U.S. Working for most of his life in custodial positions, he was a simple man and, from what I was told once but have never verified, was the only one of his brothers to never go to prison.
 At a young age he married my mom’s mother and they had two children, my mom and her older brother.
 Sadly my mom’s mom died at the age of 21 from ovarian cancer only 9 months after my mom was born (making my existent in this world somewhat of a miracle, actually, if you think about it) and she and her brother were sent to live with their paternal grandparents for several years.
 Although older and poor, these grandparents provided a good childhood for for my mom during those years and as I was growing up she spoke of that time fondly.